 Audit and Investigations

-The Audit and Investigations Division mostly consists of auditors who conduct investigations, financial reviews and inspections during the initial phases of the licensing process.
+The Audit and Investigations Division mostly consists of auditors who conduct investigations, financial reviews, and inspections during the initial phases of the licensing process.
 This team also assists the Enforcement Division with its investigations, monitors and regulates cash and credit law, and helps monitor seller training schools to ensure compliance with TABC standards and the Alcoholic Beverage Code.
+Division personnel also receive, process, and audit monthly excise tax reports to ensure appropriate taxes have been paid and that other reporting requirements are met.

 The Business Services Division is responsible for all fiscal operations of the agency, including: